As an Amazon Associate I earn from qualifying purchases.

 Class I (< 150 kg): micro, mini or small drones

-There are several types of Class I drones that can be used in the Computerized Command Control Communication & Information solutions to provide ISTAR that is Intelligence, Surveillance, Target Acquisition and Reconnaissance capabilities.
-You could have micro, mini or small drones in the Class I categories.
+There are several types of Class I drones that can be used to perform Computerized Command, Control, Communication & Information solutions.
+These drones are very useful in the military as they can provide ISTAR (Intelligence, Surveillance, Target Acquisition and Reconnaissance).

 A good example of a micro drones in Class I is the FULMAR fixed wing micro-UAV which has a maximum takeoff weight of about 20 kg.
 It was developed by Thales and Wake engineering and it has an endurance of 12 hours and a range of about 90km.

 Class II (150-600 kg ): tactical

-The tactical UAVs are specially designed to be used in the organic battalion level or in Special Forces as assets for purposes of medium range surveillance.
+The tactical UAVs are specially designed to be used in the organic battalion level or in Special Forces.
+These UAVs are great assets for purposes of medium range surveillance.

-They have a vital role of filling the gap between the ranges of functions of the short-range micro-UAVs and the strategic UAVS, which comprise of the MALE and HALE.
+They have a vital role in filling the gap between the range of functions of the short-range micro-UAVs and the strategic UAVS, which comprise of the MALE and HALE.
 These drones achieve this by having a combination of flexibility, endurance as well as ruggedness.
+Basically, they are a good middle ground between small drones and strategic drones.

-They have been of use in situation analysis and awareness, to offer protection and surveillance besides being used in target acquisition and the assessment of some damage to a given force.
+These drones have been of use in situational analysis and awareness to offer protection and surveillance.
+They are also used in target acquisition and the assessment of some damage based on a given force.

-The most sophisticated tactical ISTAR system on the whole globe right now is the Watchkeeper which is developed by Thales.
+The most sophisticated tactical ISTAR system on the whole globe right now is the Watchkeeper, which was developed by Thales.
 It is also the largest UAS programme in Europe.
-As a matter of fact the Watchkeeper platform is the only large UAV in Europe that is certified to fly in civilian airspace and this is inclusive of urban areas.
+As a matter of fact, the Watchkeeper platform is the only large UAV in Europe that is certified to fly in civilian airspace, and this even includes urban areas.

 Class III (>600 kg): strategic